Namratha1/EcommercePortalforChocolates/README.md

 The database

 The available products for sale are in a read-only table named products in database proj4 on opatija.sdsu.edu.
 You will query this table to populate the items in your web site.

-Here's how to connect to the database with Perl:

-my $host = "opatija.sdsu.edu";
-my $port = "3306";
-my $database = "proj4";
-my $username = "jadrnXXX";
-my $password = "apple";
-my $database_source = "dbi:mysql:$database:$host:$port";

-my $dbh = DBI->connect($database_source, $username, $password)
-or die 'Cannot connect to db';

-Note that you have limited privileges on the products table.
-The only command you can execute on this table is SELECT.
-Make all connections to the proj4 database using YOUR account, not jadrn000.

-You will need to store sales information to produce the reports.
 This information should be stored in your database on opatija.

 The fields in table products are: